ThijsTerporten/Climbing-Traveller/README.md

 I was made aware that when using target="_blank" links I should include rel="noopener noreffer" as well to prevent the JavaScript function window.opener from stealing data from my website by running the exact same process.
 Whereas noreffer ensures the target website can't see where the referral is coming from.

-While running my code through the HTML-validator on W3C-schools I was made aware that I used blockquote in an incorrect way and that there was no heading to define the section that contains the articles in bouldering.html and lead-climbing.html.
+While running my code through the HTML-validator on W3C-schools I was made aware that I used `<blockquote>` in an incorrect way and that there was no heading to define the section that contains the articles in `bouldering.html` and `lead-climbing.html`.

 Running my code through the CSS-validator on W3C-schools (Jigsaw) no errors where found.